Albert0147/NRC_SFDA/readme.md

 ## Checkpoint

-You can find all the training log files and the weights (before and after the adaptation) on VisDA and Office-Home in this [link](https://drive.google.com/drive/folders/1Tx-iyEXDbmuxlLyYX5sLKwNsTrpwHpjk?usp=sharing). **If you want to reproduce the results quickly, please use the provided source model.**
+You can find all the weights (before and after the adaptation, and the results of the logfile may not be the correct one) on VisDA and Office-Home in this [link](https://drive.google.com/drive/folders/1Tx-iyEXDbmuxlLyYX5sLKwNsTrpwHpjk?usp=sharing). **If you want to reproduce the results quickly, please use the provided source model.**

 ## VisDA